 - One last step: Basic Access Authentication requires us to encode our authentication info to base 64.
 You can do this by entering the Chargebee API key you just copied into this form.
 Your encoded credentials will appear underneath.

 The encoding script runs in your browser, and none of your credentials are seen or stored by this site.

 - Keep your encoded string handy, as we'll need it in a minute.
 Congrats, you now have access to the Chargebee API!

-- Open up Google Sheets and click Add-ons > API Connector > Create New API Request.
+- Open up Google Sheets and click Extensions > API Connector > Open > Create request.

-- Create a new tab.
-You can call it whatever you like, but here we’ll call it ‘Chargebee Subs’.
-While still in that tab, click ‘Set’ to use that tab as your data destination.
+- Create a new tab and click Set current to use that tab as your data destination.